kjkazinski/NetWebDevelopmentClassProject/README.md

 ## Email Activity Timeout

 The default inactivity time out is *14 days*.
-To change the default to *10* days use the **Configure Application Cookie** service in the *startup.cs* file and add a reference to the *system* namespace.
+To change the default to *10* days use the **Configure Application Cookie** service in the *Startup.cs* file and add a reference to the *system* namespace.

 ``` C#
 using system;